desktop 🠖 project information

 An interview running on an iPad Pro

 Design issues are not confined to participants, however.
 Software designed for researchers often requires that they become experts in the software itself before they can be productive.
 Our approach aims to allow researchers to focus on their status as subject experts, and to pick up the concepts they need to implement their ideas as they go.
-Architect and Server present interfaces that are helpful, clear, and that strike a balance between sophistication and simplicity.
+Architect and Fresco present interfaces that are helpful, clear, and that strike a balance between sophistication and simplicity.

 End-to-end Workflow